sinProject-Inc/talk/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

+closes #ISSUE_NUMBER

 # Submitter checks and team communication

+- [ ] Write the Issue number to close at the top
 - [ ] CI completes successfully
 - [ ] On Slack, mention the PR reviewer, write your thoughts on the issue, and inform them that the PR has been created